juliotinoco217/PR_Story/README.md

 ## Notes
 - P-values are adjusted using Benjamini-Hochberg method
 - All boxplots include individual data points for transparency
-- Non-parametric tests were used due to non-normal distribution of data
+- Non-parametric tests used due to non-normal distribution
+- Pairwise comparisons performed for all cell types, providing complete analysis
+- Results suggest PR status significantly influences immune composition

 ## Contact
 For questions or issues, please open a GitHub issue or contact the repository maintainer.